Case 19 - Memory problems

 An EEG also showed abnormal electrical activity in the temporal lobes, supportive of the diagnosis.

-A CT of the body showed enlarged lymph nodes in the mediastinum, and a biopsy sadly showed small cell lung cancer (SCLC) invading the nodes (figure C below).
+A CT of the body showed enlarged lymph nodes in the mediastinum, and a biopsy sadly showed small cell lung cancer (SCLC) invading the nodes.
 Paraneoplastic antibody tests found the anti-Hu antibody, which is recognised in SCLC-associated limbic encephalitis.

-Her memory symptoms progressed.
-She was treated with chemotherapy and radiotherapy to target the cancer, as well as steroids for encephalitis.
-Her cancer improved radiologically (figure D).
+His memory symptoms progressed.
+He was treated with chemotherapy and radiotherapy to target the cancer, as well as steroids for encephalitis.
+His cancer showed radiological response, with reduction in the size of the lymph nodes.

-Unfortunately, her cognitive symptoms did not improve and her MRI continued to be abnormal.
-She developed seizures, which were controlled with medication, but unfortunately her neurological condition continued to decline.
+Unfortunately, his cognitive symptoms did not improve and his MRI continued to be abnormal.
+He developed temporal lobe seizures, sometimes generalising, which were controlled with medication, but unfortunately his neurological condition continued to decline and he required admission to a nursing home.

-She passed away from her illness several months after diagnosis.
+He passed away from his illness several months after diagnosis.

 Final diagnosisSubacute amnesia and sleep disturbance due to paraneoplastic limbic encephalitis associated with SCLC and anti-Hu antibodies, with fatal neurological decline despite treatment-responsive cancer.